The Terragrunt configuration file uses the same HCL syntax as Terraform itself in terragrunt.hcl

 : The path where the generated file should be written.
 If a relative path, it’ll be relative to the Terragrunt

-working dir (where the terraform code lives).if_exists
+working dir (where the OpenTofu/Terraform code lives).if_exists

 (attribute): What to do if a file already exists at path